 Following announcements from the government, St Michael’s Catholic Primary School will remain closed until further notice.
 The school is currently open to key worker and vulnerable children.
 The rest of the school is learning from home on Google Classroom.
-Please click on the link to view the timetable.
+Please click on the link for more information about Remote Learning.

 We hope you enjoy your visit to our website and find it both useful and interesting.